ChaosGroup/multiscale_microfacet_model/README.md

 ## Compilation

 The normal compilation instructions for Mitsuba 2 apply.
 See the ["Getting started"](https://mitsuba2.readthedocs.io/en/latest/src/getting_started/intro.html) sections in the documentation.
-For this project, only the *scalar_{rgb,spectral}* variants are tested.
-The paper shows results generated with *scalar_rgb*.

 ---